gurpreetkaur2511/Induction-programme-1/README.md

 - 🌟 Skills beyond academics – communication, ethics, personality
 The session was interactive, informative, and truly eye-opening!

-### ❤️ Social Responsibility & Fun – NSS Session by Dr. Jasvir Singh Grewal
+### Social Responsibility & Fun – NSS Session by Dr. Jasvir Singh Grewal
 The final session was led by **Dr. Jasvir Singh Grewal**, Incharge – *NSS (National Service Scheme)*.
 He sensitized us about:
 - 🌍 Environmental care
 - 🐾 How animals suffer due to human actions
-- ❤️ Purpose of joining NSS and giving back to society The session included **multiple engaging activities**:
+- 🌸Purpose of joining NSS and giving back to society The session included **multiple engaging activities**:

 ### 🎶 Cultural Activities